Lusty-Lobster/Lusty-Lobster/README.md

 ## Usage

-> Some usage instructions
+> In order to upload Algorithms, need to wrap the function in parentheses.
+> Be sure that the data you upload is in JSON format (Use an online JSON formatter/validator).

 ## Requirements

 - Node 0.10.x
-- Redis 2.6.x
+- Express 4.4.5
-- Postgresql 9.1.x
+- Mongoose 4.0.2
-- etc
+- React 0.13.2
-- etc
+- Grunt 0.4.5

 ## Development